How to Install qBittorrent on Linux Mint 21 or 20

 sudo nano /etc/systemd/system/qbittorrent-nox.service

-Copy and paste the following lines into the file:
+Copy and paste these lines into the file:

 [Unit]